 - Many vegans are deficient in vitamin B12.
 And vitamin B12 is essential for brain function, RBC formation, and metabolism.
 Vitamin B12 deficiency can cause depression, fatigue, and anemia.

-- Vegans also have low levels of calcium as they do not consume whole food sources of calcium like milk, yogurt, etc. This may cause bone issues.
+- Vegans may eat low levels of calcium as they do not consume whole food sources of calcium like milk, yogurt, etc. This may cause bone issues.
 But if they are regularly eating leafy greens, nothing like it – as they contain more calcium that is absorbed.

 - Since meat/eggs are rich sources of vitamin D, vegetarians and vegans can be deficient in vitamin D, leading to weak immunity and bones, skin problems, etc.